 You can also contact CNRS Editions through the information at the following page:

 Please send your query to email@example.com along with information about your order.
 Alternately, you could contact them by telephone at +33 (0) 3 83 50 46 64

 The purchase order should contain all the contact information you need, namely the name and telephone number of a person to contact about the purchase order.
 If you would prefer to contact this person by email, you can use the People Finder function on our English home page to obtain his or her email address.

-called CNRS websites (homepage), which provides quick access to various items within
+There is a section called CNRS websites (homepage), which provides quick access to various items within the website.

 SSL error messages such as "The certificate is not trusted because the issuer certificate is not trusted!"

 When accessing a number of http-secured, cnrs.fr sites, our web browser may display error messages such as: "The certificate is not trusted because the issuer certificate is not trusted!"or "This Security Certificate Was Issued by a Company that You Have Not Chosen to Trust" and advise you not to access these sites.

 In fact, our safety certificates are approved by a body which is not familiar to browsers, which generates these warnings.